T20X/notes/C++MemoryModelObjects.md

 [Note 10: Unlike in C, C++ has no accesses of class type. — end note]   ####################### basically works only on scalars!!!!!!!!!!!!!!

 [defns.access]: [..]
 [Note 1: Only objects of scalar type can be accessed.
 Reads of scalar objects are described in [conv.lval] and modifications of scalar objects are describred in [expr.ass], [expr.post.incr], and [expr.pre.incr].
 Attempts to read or modify an object of class type typically invoke a constructor or assignment operator; such invocations do not themselves constitute accesses, although they may involve accesses of scalar subobjects. — end note]

+## right now undefined behaviour in the standard to read

 # Memory model